Last updated: 051111

 "I" is used as a subject, "me" as an object.

 Apparently the dialectical use of "me" as a subject (or predicate complement) caused generations of English teachers to urge generations of urchins to stop saying, "Me and Jim played marbles" and start saying, "Jim and I played marbles."
 So uncharacteristically thoroughly was this learned that now the urchins of America say ungrammatical things like, "She told Jim and I to go play marbles."
-Confusing "I" and "me" should be avoided, especially by non-urchins.

 An exactly parallel problem occurs with he/him and she/her.
-Note how the clumsiness of this paragraph from an exam is amplified by the wrong use of "he":
+Note how the clumsiness of this unfortunate sentence from an exam is amplified by the wrong use of "he":

 Method & Methodology